elyby/docs/source/en/skins-system.rst

 .. note:: You can find more detailed information about the implementation of the skins system server in the
           `Chrly project repository <https://github.com/elyby/chrly>`_.

-The skins system is placed on the domain :samp:`http://skinsystem.ely.by`.
+The skins system is located at the :samp:`http://skinsystem.ely.by` domain.
 The :samp:`nickname` parameter is case-insensitive.

 The following endpoints are used to get information about textures: